 How can I cancel my Bluehost plan?

-Bluehost allows you to cancel your account at any time for a partial refund.
+You can cancel your account at any time for a partial refund.
 Before refunding, make sure you know:

-Once you have your password and have confirmed that the email listed on your profile is still in use, call the Bluehost renewals department at: 844-853-6296.
+Once you have your password and have confirmed that the email listed on your profile is still in use, call the renewals department at: 844-853-6296.
 The department will send you an email with a link that will take you to your control panel, where you will be asked to confirm the following: